Founding Fathers “WHO DO YOU SAY THAT I AM?” Part 1

 Benjamin Franklin a Founding Father

-Where did Benjamin Franklin a Founding Father learn about the “Father of Lights”?
+Where did Benjamin Franklin learn about the concept of the “Father of Lights”?

 Like all clever individuals prone to pretending to be humble Christians, he found the single verse in Scripture that refers to the God of Abraham, Isaac, and Jacob as the Father of Lights.
 (James 1:17).